tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/The_MuSig_Schnorr_Signature_Scheme.md

 ## Conclusions, Observations and Recommendations

-- MuSig leads to both native and private multi-signature transactions with both signature aggregation.
+- MuSig leads to both native and private multi-signature transactions with signature aggregation.
 - Signature data for multi-signatures can be large and cumbersome.
 MuSig will allow users to create more complex transactions without burdening the network and revealing compromising information.
 - The IAS case where each signer signs their own message must still be proven by a complete security analysis.